shiraz-messer/DevOps/README.md

 Our  GeoLocation App:
 Searching for cities in Israel in both Hebrew and English and displaying their locations on a map.

-## Presentation Link- Full devolopment proccess and implementation ✨
+## Presentation Link- Full devolopment process and implementation ✨
 https://tinyurl.com/DevOpsHIT

 ## Table of Contents 📝